 Women today enjoy freedoms at a level that far supersedes their ancestors.
 In the majority of nations and cultures in the world today, educating and empowering women to achieve their full potential has become the norm.
-Over the centuries, mankind has realized that allowing women into the workforce has benefitted them on the whole.
+Over the centuries, mankind has realized that allowing women into the workforce has benefited them on the whole.

 Women have come a long way in terms of being entrepreneurs, from the days when they sold things at the market and brought home sewing, to this modern era when they are CEOs of multinational companies.
 Women are at the forefront of financial and technological advancement all over the world.